Terms and conditions

 11.12.2 the Seller's total liability to the Buyer in respect of all other losses arising under or in connection with the Contract, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, shall in no circumstances exceed 100% of the price of the Goods.

 12.1.
-For seating operated on a normal 8-hour day basis, components are guaranteed for a minimum of 1 year unless otherwise stated.
-For use in excess of 8 hours per day, these guarantee periods are reduced to 1 year respectively.
+For seating operated on a normal eight-hour day basis (or less where stated), components are guaranteed for a minimum of one year unless otherwise stated.
+When seating is used in excess of eight hours per day (or the nominated daily usage period), these guarantee periods are reduced to one year respectively.

 12.2.
-All products are guaranteed for a minimum of 1 year unless otherwise stated.
+All products are guaranteed for a minimum of one year unless otherwise stated.

 13.1.
 We will respond to all orders by faxing or emailing an order acknowledgement.
 Price discrepancies must be notified 24 hours after the order confirmation has been received.
 Failure to do so will be construed as acceptance in full.